-The most common minerals are the silicate minerals.
+Silicate minerals: They are the most common minerals.
 They form most of the Earth's mantle and crust.
-I already provided some details about their structure.
+Some details about their structure have already been provided above (see also the slides).

-Another class of minerals comprises the carbonates.
-The most common carbonate mineral is $CaCO_3$ already mentioned above in relation with biological mineralization.
-The basic structural unit of carbonates is the carbonate anion $(CO_3)^{2^-}$ .
+Carbonates: The most common carbonate mineral is $CaCO_3$, already mentioned above in relation with biological mineralization.
+The basic structural unit of carbonates is the carbonate anion $(CO_3)^{2-}$.
 In carbonate minerals, carbonate anions are arranged in sheets and are bound to cations located between the sheets.
-In the case of $CaCO_3$ , the cations are $Ca^{2^+}$ .
-Calcium carbonate can also precipitate abiologically in seawater saturated in $Ca^{2^+}$ and $(CO_3)^{2^-}$ or even (in relatively rare cases) crystallize out of a cooling magma.
+In the case of $CaCO_3$, the cations are Ca^{2+} .
+Calcium carbonate can also precipitate abiologically in seawater saturated in Ca^{2+} and $(CO_3)^{2-}$ or even (in relatively rare cases) crystallize out of a cooling magma (e.g., the igneous rock called carbonatite).

-Other minerals that can form in the context of saturated brines leading to the formation of evaporites include the halides and sulfates.
+Halides and sulfates: Minerals that often form in the context of saturated brines leading to the formation of evaporites.
 The most common halide mineral is halite (NaCl).
-Another common mineral that can form during evaporation of seawater is gypsum, a calcium sulfate.
-The basic structural unit of sulfates is the sulfur-oxygen tetrahedron, i.e. an atom of sulfur surrounded by four atoms of oxygen ( $SO_4^{2^-}$ ).
-In the case of gypsum, water is also present in the crystal lattice and the chemical formula of gypsum is $CaSO_4.2H_2O$ .
-When gypsum is buried under younger layers of sedimentary rocks, the increasing pressure and temperature squeeze out the water molecules and gypsum becomes anhydrite ( $CaSO_4$ ).
+Another common mineral that can form during evaporation of seawater is gypsum.
+The basic structural unit of sulfates is the sulfur-oxygen tetrahedron, i.e. an atom of sulfur surrounded by four atoms of oxygen (SO42-).
+In the case of gypsum, water is also present in the crystal lattice and the chemical formula of gypsum is CaSO4.2H2O.
+When gypsum is buried under younger layers of sedimentary rocks, the increasing pressure and temperature "squeeze" water molecules out of the mineral, and gypsum becomes a mineral called anhydrite (CaSO4).

-Another common class of minerals includes the sulfides.
-In sulfides, the sulfide anion (S) is bonded to metallic cations (e.g. Fe2+, Mg2+, Cu2+).
+Sulfides: In sulfides the sulfide anion (S2-) is bound to metallic cations (e.g. Fe2+, Mg2+, Cu2+).
 An example of sulfide is pyrite (FeS2).
 Sulfides are important because they represent a major source of metals for the industry (metal ores).
 A geological setting in which sulfides commonly form is the ocean floor near mid-ocean ridges.
-Seawater percolates through cracks in the ocean crust where it is heated near spreading centers.
+Seawater percolates through cracks in the ocean crust where it is heated near spreading centers (mid-ocean ridges).
 The hot seawater reacts with the rock of the ocean crust (basalt) and dissolves iron, zinc, copper and sulfur.
-When this hot water returns to the ocean and meets the cold seawater, the sudden drop of temperature triggers the precipitation of sulfides which accumulate around the hot spring and builds a chimney called a black smoker.
-Black smokers are of huge interest not only because they are formed of metal sulfides but also because they shelter a diverse ecosystem whose primary source of energy is not sunlight (photosynthesis) but chemical reactions (chemosynthesis, e.g. $CO_2 + 4H_2S + O_2 \rightarrow CH_2O + 4S + 3H_2O$ ).
-Chemosynthesis can be performed by specialized bacteria and can sustain a diverse ecosystem in the deep ocean without any sunlight.
+When this hot water returns to the ocean and meets the cold seawater, the sudden drop of temperature triggers the precipitation of sulfides which accumulate around the hot spring and builds a chimney called a hydrothermal vent (also known as "black smoker").
+Hydrothermal vents are of particular interest, not only because they are formed of metal sulfides, but also because they shelter a diverse ecosystem whose primary source of energy is not sunlight (photosynthesis) but chemical reactions (chemosynthesis, e.g., $CO_2 + 4H_2S + O_2 \rightarrow CH_2O + 4S + 3H_2O$).
+Chemosynthesis can be performed by specialized bacteria and can sustain a diverse ecosystem in the deep ocean without any sunlight!
+One theory about the origin of life on Earth suggests that the first unicellular organisms may have emerged near hydrothermal vents billions of years ago.